-December 31,
+Dece December 31, 2018

-2018 2019

-Term loan \$ 15,000 \$ 15,000
+Term loan \$ 15,000

-Less: debt issuance costs (48) (27)
+Less: debt issuance costs (48)

-Less: deferred financing costs (15) (8)
+Less: deferred financing costs (15)

-Term loan \$ 14,937 \$ 14,965
+Term loan \$ 14,937

-As of December 31, 2019, future payments under term loan, including interest only payments and the final payment, are as follows (in thousands):
+Future payments under term loan, including interest only payments and the final payment, are as follows (in thousands):

-Year Ending December 31,
+Year Ending December 31.

-Tour Enaing December 51,
+real Enaing December 31,

+2019 \$ 8,487

-2020 \$ 10,699
+2020 9,722

-2021 7,652

-Total 18,351
+Total 18,209

-Less: unamortized debt discount (35)
+Less: unamortized debt discount (63)

-Less: interest (3,351)
+Less: interest (3,209)

-Term loan \$ 14,965
+Term loan \$ 14,937

 The Company incurred fees and legal expenses of \$0.1 million in connection with the Agreement and Amendments, which are recorded as deferred financing costs and amortized to interest expense.
 The Company also paid \$0.2 million in fees to the lender which is reflected as a discount on the debt and is being accreted over the life of the term loan.
-In 2018 and 2019, the Company recorded interest expense related to deferred financing and debt issuance costs of less than \$0.1 million .
+In 2018, the Company recorded interest expense related to deferred financing and debt issuance costs of less than \$0.1 million.

-Interest expense on the term loan amounted to \$1.7 million and \$1.7 million during the years ended December 31, 2018 and December 31, 2019, respectively.
+Interest expense on the term loan amounted to \$1.7 million year ended December 31, 2018.
 The Loan and Security Agreement contains customary affirmative and negative covenants and events of default.
-As of December 31, 2018, the Company was in compliance with all the covenants contained in the Loan and Security Agreement.
-As of December 31, 2019, the Company was in default with a covenant in the Loan and Security Agreement resulting from its failure to maintain cash balances outside the United States within the levels set forth in the Loan and Security Agreement.
-This event of default was waived by Oxford Finance LLC.
+As of December 31, 2018, the Company is in compliance with all the covenants contained in the Loan and Security Agreement.